 keyword.

-Strictly speaking, Go language is not an object-oriented programming language, at least not the best choice for object-oriented programming (Java is the most established one).
+Strictly speaking, Go is not an object-oriented programming language, at least not the best choice (Java is the most established one).
 However, we can simulate object-oriented programming based on some features provided by Go.

 To implement object-oriented programming, we must implement the three major features of object-oriented programming: encapsulation, inheritance, and polymorphism.